markeissler/boot2docker-nfs/README.md

 were on OS-X you now have /Volumes/data and /data in container being shared.
 You can change the paths as needed.

+#### NFSv3 Client Support

+Support for NFSv3 file locking is not supported in the standard __boot2docker.iso__.
+If you need to support mounting of NFS volumes from a NFSv3 server and require file locking, you will need to build the __boot2docker-nfs.iso__, which can easily be accomplished with the `Dockerfile.nfs` file provided.

+It's important to note that this allows you to mount NFS volumes on a docker host running the __boot2docker-nfs.iso__ image.
+In turn, this allows hosted containers to share these mounted volumes.
+You are not using NFS inside a container itself.

+For more information on `Dockerfile.nfs` see [Build your own Boot2Docker-NFS ISO](#nfs-iso).

 ##### VirtualBox Guest Additions

 Alternatively, Boot2Docker includes the VirtualBox Guest Additions built in for